Chapter 5: Quantum Gates

 The Phase Gate Hierarchy

-The Z, S, and T gates form a natural hierarchy of phase rotations around the z-axis:
+The Z, S, and T gates form a natural hierarchy of phase rotations around the z-axis.
+Each gate in the sequence is the square root of the one above it:

 GatePhase on $|1\rangle$Z-rotation AngleRelationship